 Victory Gardens mostly took place during the World War II.

 Food was already being rationed since WW I, but by 1943 the government encouraged people to grow produce for increased food supply for civilians and troops.

-I’m not sure if you’ve read the news the past couple of years: global economy shakiness; global debt being far higher than the amount of money in currency; crazy and erratic weather extremes causing massive crop and hay shortages as well as fires & drought; potential war mongering, I could go on… but I’m feeling like a little food security could be a big deal in the coming years (maybe even sooner).
+I’m not sure if you’ve read the news the past few of years: global economy shakiness; global debt being far higher than the amount of money in currency; crazy and erratic weather extremes causing massive crop and hay shortages as well as fires & drought; potential warmongering, I could go on… but many people feel like a little food security could be a big deal in the coming years (maybe even sooner).
 Just this past year in Canada we’ve seen a large spike in the cost of fresh produce and I only think it’s going to get higher.

 Our Spoiled Modern Day Gardening & Homesteading

-- If a crop fails I can still go to the store.
+- If a crop fails we can still go to the store.

-- If I screw up or the weather kills our crops, our family doesn’t starve.
+- If we screw up or the weather kills our crops, our family doesn’t starve.

-- I can open many seed catalogs and choose from thousands of varieties, from anywhere in the world and I don’t have to worry about seed saving.
+- We can open many seed catalogs and choose from thousands of varieties, from anywhere in the world and I don’t have to worry about seed saving.

-- I have an infinite amount of online resources and books to read and learn from, not to mention the ability to buy soil, amendments, and season extenders.
+- We have an infinite amount of online resources and books to read and learn from, not to mention the ability to buy soil, amendments, and season extenders.

-- I also have full access to a freezer, canning supplies, dehydrators, etc. Even things like sugar, spices, citric acid or lemon juice for canning tomatoes!
+- We have full access to a freezer, canning supplies, dehydrators, etc. Even things like sugar, spices, citric acid or lemon juice for canning tomatoes!
 We have access to all of it!